-MANUAL\PDF\(language)
+MANUAL PDF\(language)

-- 1. Insert the CD-ROM in the CD-ROM drive of your computer.

-- 2. Select a language, and then click [OK].

-- 3. Click [Read PDF manuals].
+- 1. Insert the CD-ROM in the CD-ROM drive of your computer. - 2.
+Select a language and a product, and then click [OK]. - 3.
+Click [Read PDF manuals].

-- To view the PDF manuals, you need to have Adobe Acrobat Reader/Adobe Reader installed on your computer. - If you want to read the PDF manuals on a Macintosh, insert the CD-ROM in the CD-ROM drive, and then open "Manuals.htm". - Driver Installation Guide is available in English, German, French, Italian, Spanish, Dutch, and Russian.
+- To view the PDF manuals, you need to have Adobe Acrobat Reader/Adobe Reader installed on your computer. - If you want to read the PDF manuals on a Macintosh, insert the CD-ROM in the CD-ROM drive, and then click [Read PDF manuals].

-2. Safety Information for This Machine
+2. Safety Information